In March of 2009, Scott was invited as a special guest

 boyhood home of Pulitzer Prize Winning Author Wallace Stegner.

-Scott spent several days retracing the author's early 1900's steps, conversing with the (mostly) very friendly
+Scott spent several days retracing the author's early 1900's steps, conversing with the locals, and performing